migangtor/dbt-crash-course/README.md

      error messages this means that your project has been set up
 #12.
 Add your dataset by clicking add on within BigQuery star project by name as dbt-tutorial.
 This will load the dbt datasets
 #13.
 Create a SQL file within models as customers.sql.
 The script must contain the code that you would use to generate the table customers
+#14.
+You can also add a file to carry on tests.
+We do so by creating a file within the models folder as "schema.yml"
+#15.
+Generate documentation using shell as: dbt docs generate
+#16. to Review the documentation use dbt docs serve